jtomeck/kwui_library/docs/components/tabs.md

 Tabs manage stacked panes of content, giving the users the ability to view only the content pane they are interested in.
 Each tab button has a corresponding content pane.
 Tabs build on a real world metaphor.
 The selected state is reinforced with the tab metaphor of a folder physically in front of the others in the set.

 #### Basic functionality
-- You have multiple categories/views/panes of content, but there is the need to only show one pane at a time.
+- You have multiple categories, views, and panes of content, but there is the need to only show one pane at a time.
 - Tabs are listed in a horizontal row.
 - Avoid overflowing tabs to new lines.
 - Tab titles should be short and predictable.
 - Tab buttons can contain icons, text, both, and even dropdowns.
+- Tab headings are sentence case.
+Only the first word and proper nouns are capitalized.

 &nbsp;